free5ty1e/primestationone/README.md

 * Add the `opt/vc/src/hello_pi/*` demos to the Settings / Tools menu, or even a new Demos menu as these are neat to show off and why not?
 * Quick reference image / controller layout / emulator notes for special emulators such as FastDosBox and RPix86 and the C64 emulator that shows via launchs script for X seconds before / while the actual emulator is loading up, so the user knows what might be useful to try on a controller from a couch...
 * Menu system to handle running services, both for the current session and for all future sessions (services enabled / disabled upon startup).
 The PrimeStation One can do a lot, and sometimes its nice to turn some unused features off!
-* Resolve issue with using higher resolutions while still maintaining the ability to exit FastDosBox and Vice and similar emulators without requiring a hard reboot (for now, everything is running in 640x480 mode to alleviate this issue)
-* Resolve issue where sometimes exiting EmulationStation will leave the user with a blank black screen; currently have to press ALT + Right Arrow then ALT + Left Arrow to change terminals away and back and reinitialize the display sometimes.
 * Add START + SELECT to request a soft reboot of the Pi for panic / crash situations.
 This might just end up pressing CTRL-ALT-DEL if we continue to find this actually does work like we think it does...

 Comments / suggestions / contributions to the code welcome!